majacQ/circleci-docs/jekyll/_cci2/deployment-examples.md

 [Heroku](https://www.heroku.com/) is a popular platform for hosting applications in the cloud.
 To configure CircleCI to deploy your application to Heroku, follow the steps below.

-### Deploy with the Heroku Orb
+### Deploy with the Heroku orb
 {:.no_toc}
 1. Create a Heroku account and follow the [Getting Started on Heroku](https://devcenter.heroku.com/start) documentation to set up a project in your chosen language.

 2. Add the name of your Heroku application and your Heroku API key as environment variables as `HEROKU_APP_NAME` and `HEROKU_API_KEY`, respectively. {% include snippets/env-var-or-context.md %}

-3. Use the [Heroku orb](https://circleci.com/orbs/registry/orb/circleci/heroku) to keep your config simple.
+3. Use the [Heroku orb](https://circleci.com/developer/orbs/orb/circleci/heroku) to keep your config simple.
 The `deploy-via-git` installs the Heroku CLI in the primary container, runs any pre deployment steps you define, deploys your application, then runs any post-deployment steps you define.
-See the Heroku orb page in the [orbs registry](https://circleci.com/orbs/registry/orb/circleci/heroku) for full details of parameters and options:
+See the Heroku orb page in the [orbs registry](https://circleci.com/developer/orbs/orb/circleci/heroku) for full details of parameters and options:

     {% raw %}